-This Evidence of Coverage (EOC), including the "Benefit Summary," describes the health care benefits of this Small Group Traditional Plan provided under the Group Agreement (Agreement) between Kaiser Foundation Health Plan of the Northwest and your Group.
+This Evidence of Coverage (EOC), including the "Benefit Summary," describes the health care benefits of this Kaiser Permanente Individuals and Families Traditional Plan.
 Members are entitled to covered Services only at Participating Facilities and from Participating Providers, except as noted in this EOC.
 For benefits provided under any other Plan, refer to that Plan's evidence of coverage.